square/quotaservice/README.md

 ### Hierarchies and bucket search order

-The preference is to use a named bucket as possible.
+The preference is to use a named bucket if possible.
 For example, given an `AllowRequest` for  `Pinky_TheBrain:UserService_getUser`,  the quota service would look for token buckets in the following order:

 1. `Pinky_TheBrain:UserService_getUser`